 There’s two primary ways to bring in sales with Facebook and Instagram marketing.
 One method is “prospecting”, which attempts to reach new customers who may not be familiar with Cratejoy or subscription boxes.
 For this, we target ads based on specific demographics or interests.
 For example, several weeks before Mother’s Day we may start showing ads to men ages 25-55 who are married and have children.
 Or, for a fandom collection, we might target and audience that has an interest in “Harry Potter”.

 Acquiring new customers can be expensive!
 We experiment often with new campaigns, and the cost to get a new customer generally ranges between $20-$200.
-When we find a campaign that performs well (both in terms of conversions and cost), we scale it up as far as we can push it or until merchants in the campaign start to sell out.
+When we find a campaign that performs well (both in terms of conversions and cost), we scale it up as far as we can push it or until sellers in the campaign start to sell out.

 The other method of Facebook marketing is “retargeting”.
 If a customer visits a specific listing page but decides not to check out, we display an ad specifically for that listing in Facebook in the hopes the customer will decide to complete the purchase later.
 This type of ad tends to perform really well, at an average cost of $10-12 per conversion.